-The Conference is divided into PLENARY speeches and INTEREST GROUPS.
-Each year the FCRP Planning Committee plans future Conferences and vets potential speakers on topics related to Quaker and Jungian thought, new trends in psychology, and individuation, ecology, and peace .
-We look for the intersections between mind, body and spirit, and what will enrich us our processes of individuation thereby creating a more peaceful world.
-The Plenary Speaker gives four to five talks on their subject.
-Past plenary speakers include Joseph Campbell, Bill Plotkin, Donald Kalsched and Joanna Macy among others.
-You can also check the FCRP History page for a list of past speakers.
+The Conference is divided into PLENARY sessions and INTEREST GROUPS.
+Each year the FCRP Planning Committee plans future conferences and vets potential speakers on topics related to Quaker and Jungian thought, new trends in psychology, and individuation, ecology, and peace .
+We look for the intersection of mind, body, and spirit, and what will enrich the individuation process, with the hope of creating a more peaceful world.
+The plenary speaker presents four to five talks on the conference theme.
+Among past plenary speakers are: Joseph Campbell, Bill Plotkin, Donald Kalsched, and Joanna Macy and many others.
+You can see a complete list of past FCRP plenary speakers by going to the FCRP History page of this web site.

-Saturday and Sunday night feature what are called diversions for those who wish to participate.
-Saturday night is movie night with movies pertinent to the Plenary or to Jung.
-Sunday night usually features our ever popular “No Talent” Talent Show, an FCRP tradition.
+Saturday and Sunday night feature our “evening diversions” for those who wish to participate.
+Saturday night this year will be an “ice cream social” with games, singing, and dancing in the Barn at Pendle Hill.
+Sunday night will be given over to our ever popular “No Talent” Talent Show, an FCRP tradition.

 Interest groups are integral to our conference.
 FCRP interest group leaders are carefully selected and their topics vetted by the Planning Committee.
 The process that unfolds within the interest group—with its ups and downs and insights—is an important part of the FCRP experience.
 Interest groups are intended as a personal growth experience, not as therapy.